 If you have over $250,000 in assets, there’s a form (5500) that has to be filled out.
 And if you don’t, you might still want to fill it out.
 It’s not complicated.
 You’re basically saying, “Here’s the assets, here’s the value,” and there you go.
-It’s really not that big of a deal and an accountant can take care of it for you or we can assist with it.
+Many accountants can take care of it for you or we can assist with it.

 What are the ongoing responsibilities and costs involved in administration of the eQRP?

 Once your plan is set up you’ll generally have minimal expense or responsibilities.
 You are required to file a form 5500 with the IRS if the plan has assets of $250,000 or more.
 If the plan has less than $250,000 and less than 100 employees you are not required to file.

 Who is the administrator?
 What are the duties of an administrator?

 By default the plan sponsor or business owner is generally the administrator.
 You may also hire a 3rd party to be the administrator.